 With the family allowance in each and every case (independent from the income liable to tax) the child tax credit is granted, which is paid jointly with the family allowance 12 times per year (also as "negative tax").
-In addition, for employed and self-employed parents for each child with family allowance there is a yearly child tax allowance of € 132 (from 2016 on: 300) respective € 220 (from 2016 on: 440).
+In addition, for employed and self-employed parents for each child with family allowance there is entitlement to the family tax credit "Familienbonus Plus" (until 2018 to the child tax allowance).
 In case one parent of the child is single earner or lone parent, he/she is entitled to the single earner respective lone parent tax credit.
 The entitlement to family allowance is also a necessary pre-condition for the entitlement to the childcare benefit and the family bonuses of the Federal States.

-2.4.9 Child Care Benefit ("Kinderbetreuungsgeld": bcc00_s)
+2.4.11 Child Care Benefit ("Kinderbetreuungsgeld": bcc00_s)